Subsidies for low-income families per year. Social support for low-income families

 • stepfather, stepmother, adopted children.

-Low-income families are characterized by the award of a special position for the appointment of benefits in the event of reasons beyond the control of the relatives themselves.
-For example, assistance is not provided to parasites who are in good health and who do not want to be officially employed.
+For low-income families, it is typical to be awarded a special position for the assignment of benefits when reasons arise that are beyond the control of the relatives themselves.
+For example, assistance is not provided to parasites who are in good health and do not want to find official employment.

 To find out the amount of monthly income, you should sum up the total cash payments of each family member for 3 months and divide by three.
 The result is the amount for the whole family for 1 month.
 When divided by the number of people, the average per capita income is obtained.